DanteJM/coding-challenge/README.md

   g.jpg, Krakow, 2016-02-29 22:13:11
 EOS

-# How to call  solution function and check the result by using puts
+# How to call  the solution function and check the result by using puts
 result = solution(input_string)

 puts result